ilbuonmarcio/lydia/README.md

 ./install.sh
 ```

-Once the script finishes, you can `reboot` the live environment and remove the USB drive previously inserted, and finally start using the new desktop experience you just installed!
+Once the script finishes, you can `python detonate.py` your machine (just joking...), or just `reboot` the live environment and remove the USB drive previously inserted, and finally start using the new desktop experience you just installed!

 ### License